 - Dude Magnet: Her presence attracts several middle-aged men to her shop.

-- Hello, Nurse!: Several men, Rorona's father Ryan included, only go into her shop to gaze at her.
+- Head-Turning Beauty: Several men, Rorona's father Ryan included, only go into her shop to gaze at her.
 Their wives aren't too happy about that.

 Hagel Baldness (Pops)